TeeyoHuang/CycleGAN-pytorch/README.md

 # CycleGAN-pytorch
-the pytorch version of pix2pix
+the pytorch version of cyclegan

 ## Requirments
 - CUDA 8.0+